About the database

 Another problematic concerns cases of for example doping that are either discovered shortly after an Olympic Games or perhaps many years later.
 This challenge for an Olympic database is one of possible continous changes and a medal standing is therefore not always a static table but something that must be revised for different reasons many years after the events took place.

 In relation to these challenges the Olympian Database is as far as possible identical to the IOC's (International Olympic Committee) medal database, because this database for most part can be said to define what is the official registered Olympic events and distributed medals.
 This IOC database is constructed from the official reports that is written after each Olympic Games which in far the most instances produces accurate and precise results from the Olympic Games.
-Only where there are obvious misprints in the IOC database and where the leading Olympic historians disagree with the IOC medal database about results, names or the number of events etc. have we chosen to let our database differ from the IOC's online database, which can be reached through this link:
+Only where we have encountered misprints in the IOC database or where the leading Olympic historians disagree with the IOC medal database about results, names or the number of events etc. have we chosen to let our database differ from the IOC's online database, which can be reached through this link:

-There are faults in any Olympic medal database that we have worked with during the construction of this Olympic database but we work continously to check and strengthen our data.
+There are faults in any Olympic medal database that we have worked with during the construction of the Olympian Database but we work continously to check and strengthen our data.
 When this has been said we can of course not give absolute garantees that there are no faults in the database but we focus on making for example our medal standings as interactive as possible so that it is easy to see what the numbers hide.

 If you have any comments or corrections to the database please feel free to contact us!